benschaf/waste-schedule/README.md

 User stories are grouped by Epic and MoSCoW priority.
 The epics were determined before development began as part of the design process.
 In depth information about the conception of the idea for the site and the User Stories can be found under the Design Thinking Progress section at the bottom of this file.

 Throughout the development process, user stories were reevaluated after each iteration and adjusted accordingly.
-At this time, they are frozen at the beginning of the last iteration to give more insight in the development process.
+At this time, they are frozen at the beginning of the last iteration to give more insight into the development process.

 ![screenshot](documentation/user-story-map.png)
+⤴️ Screenshot of the User Story Map

 #### MoSCoW Prioritization